P47Phoenix/Rebus.AwsSnsAndSqs/CONTRIBUTE.md

 All PRs are accepted by the act of being merged in.

 ## Versioning
+Version numbers are controlled via the [Jenkins file](https://ghe.coxautoinc.com/Mike-Connelly/Rebus.AwsSnsAndSqs/blob/master/Jenkinsfile)

 We are using (semantic versioning)[https://semver.org/#semantic-versioning-200]

 Given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards-compatible manner, and
 3. PATCH version when you make backwards-compatible bug fixes.
-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+(The build will set this based on the build number for the branch)
+Additional labels we be applied based on the source branch.

 The Major version should match the major version of rebus being used.